jcesarperez/learning-ruby/TUTORIAL.md

 7. **Look at Java comparisons**: Tests include comments showing Java equivalents
 8. **Check the hints**: Implementation files have TODOs and hints
 9. **Run rubocop**: Check your code style with `bundle exec rubocop lib/`
+10. **Extensions are optional but recommended**: They teach Ruby idioms

+---

 ## 📊 Current Status